-Owning a home is the one of the greatest investments you'll make in your life and protecting that investment is crucial.
-Investing in both a home warranty and a homeowners insurance policy is the best way to protect your home.
+Owning a home may be one of the greatest investments you'll make in your life so protecting that investment is crucial.
+Homeowners insurance and a home warranty are two of the best ways you can protect your home and your budget.

 - Often purchased with a new home for added budget protection.
 Can be renewed each year.